 Our after-school middle and high school program was the result of an ongoing need to address many problems faced by young adults in their homes, schools, and social communities.
 By joining the after-school program, these students become confident around the issues they face on a daily basis like youth violence, cultural diversity, health inequities, and obstacles to educational attainment.

-This program is being sponsored by the DeKalb County Youth Services and the Clarkston Community Center and is open to students ages 11-18 years of age.
-If you know someone who may benefit, please reach out to Eric Williams the Youth Coordinator at the Clarkston Community Center for registration or any form of inquiry.
+This program is being sponsored by the DeKalb County Youth Services and the Clarkston Community Center and is open to middle and high school students.
+If you know someone who may benefit, please reach out to the contact information provided below.

 [email protected] | 404-508-1050